You are a Homeowner! Now What?

 - Security/alarm systems

-Some utilities, like #4, 5 and 6 can wait until you move in because they are simple enough to switch over.
-Others, like #1, 2, and 3 you’ll want to talk to the seller about.
-In most cases, you’ll be responsible for making the changes yourself, but occasionally the seller agrees to put these utilities into the buyer’s name before they move out of the property and, depending on the scenario, may negotiate the purchase price accordingly.
+Some utilities, like numbers four, five and six, can wait until you move in because they are simple enough to switch over.
+With others, like numbers one, two and three, you’ll want to talk to the seller.
+In most cases, you will be responsible for making the changes, but occasionally the seller agrees to put these utilities into the buyer’s name before they move out of the property and, depending on the scenario, may negotiate the purchase price accordingly.

 If the home has a security system, and you want to continue with the service, then it’s likely you’ll have to call the security company to come out and replace the system or update it for a new user.

-These are important questions to deal with when transferring to a new home, so make sure to talk to the seller about when you can perform the transfer in a seamless manner.
+These are important questions to address when transferring to a new home, so make sure to talk to the seller about when you can perform the transfer in a seamless manner.

 Change of Address & Other Move-in Essentials